SapoClone/pbl-web/README.md

-# [Techsoft] React Tailwindcss Boilerplate build with Vite
+# React Tailwindcss Boilerplate build with Vite

 This is a boilerplate build with Vite, React 18, TypeScript, Vitest, Testing Library, TailwindCSS 3, Eslint and Prettier.